sensoworks/docs/pages/edge-and-fog-gateway/workflow-engine.md

 ## Architecture

-The architecture of the Sensoworks Workflow Engine consists of two main core and tasks:
+The architecture of the Sensoworks Workflow Engine consists of two components: core and tasks.

 ### Core

-The main componenet responsible for reading the configuration, managing tasks, and executing pause, resume, and stop commands.
+The main component responsible for reading the configuration, managing tasks, and executing pause, resume, and stop commands.
+It is also responsible for importing the necessary task modules and instantiating the queues from which the tasks will read and write data.

 ### Tasks